 For more information about cleaning and disinfection, see CDC guidance on Cleaning and Disinfecting Your Facility.

-Post signage so that visitors who are entering your building are aware of policies, including the strong recommendation or requirement (the IHE’s policy) for all visitors, employees and children over 24 months to wear a face mask while indoors.
+Post and maintain signage so that visitors who are entering your building are aware of policies, including the recommendation or requirement (per current City of Pasadena Health Officer Orders and the IHE’s policy) for all visitors, employees and children over 24 months to wear a face mask while indoors.
 Update your safety manual and online platforms to share IHE site’s COVID-19 safety policies with students and families, particularly information concerning policies related to: